energywebfoundation/nestjs-ewx-challenge/README.md

 If you have any questions about the above behaviour, please reach out to ask.

 **Note**
-- Data storage may be entirely in memory.
-The is not need to configure a database to persist data between requests.
+- Data storage may be entirely in application memory.
+There is no need to configure a database to persist data between requests.
 - Please consider the time and space complexity of your implementation if a large number of votes are submitted.

 ### Validating your Implementation